ToxicFrog/doom-mods/gzap/doc/glossary.md

 cause secrets (in addition to the items inside them, where applicable) to be treated as checks.

+## Level Rank

+A measure of how far into the game a given level is.
+Any level you can reach from the New Game screen is rank 0; levels you can reach from those are rank 1, etc.
+The randomizer uses this for difficulty-based logic adjustments, based on the theory that levels later in the game are probably harder than earlier levels.

+For episode-based games like Doom 1 or Heretic, *every* start-of-episode level is rank 0, so (e.g.) E1M1, E2M1, and E3M1 are all rank 0 and are all considered "before" E1M2.

+Since rank is based on what order you can reach the levels in when playing, rather than what order they're listed in the WAD, the Doom 2 secret levels MAP31 and MAP32 have ranks 15 and 16, in keeping with their position roughly halfway through the game.

 ## Location

 The *out-of-world* data about a location where a randomized item can be placed.
 Contains information about how to display it, how to locate the actor to replace in the world, and how to report its collection to Archipelago.

+## Location Category

+See *Item Category*.

 ## Out-Of-World